DJI_0759.JPG

 Services are live streamed from St Margaret's the first and third Sunday of the month.
 The service can be watched via their YouTube channel.
 Just search for St Margaret, Reydon and subscribe for free to easily find the link each time you join our worship.

-With the retirement of Revd Alan, should you need to contact a member of the clergy team on a Friday (Revd Russ’ rest day), please call Amanda Savory, Team Administrator.
+Should you need to contact a member of the clergy team on a Friday (rest day), please call Amanda Savory, Team Administrator.

 Amanda will be able to direct you to a member of the clergy team.